Kitware/CMake/Help/guide/user-interaction/index.rst

   $ cmake .. -G "Visual Studio 16 2019"

 Visual Studio generators can target different architectures.
-One can specify the target architecture using the `-A` option:
+One can specify the target architecture using the :option:`-A <cmake -A>` option:

 .. code-block:: console